-Browser Tamer acts as a browser proxy on your machine that catches URLs you click and chooses an appropriate browser or browser profile based on simple rules.
+Browser Tamer acts as a browser proxy on your machine that catches links you click and redirects them to a browser or browser profile of your choice.

 Configuration can be as simple as you want it to be.
-The most trivial case is trivial:
+The most trivial case:

 - Select the browser you’re interested in.